lukechamberland/sports-app/README.md

 # Hot-take sports application

-This is my first post-graduation passion project, A sports community application where users can sign up/ log in and share popular/unpopular opinions on certain sports related topics.
-Anything from NBA goat debates, NFL mvp opinions or any other take a user may want to share, can do so on this website.
+This is my first post-graduation passion project, A sports community application where users can sign up/login and share popular/unpopular opinions on certain sports related topics.
+Anything from NBA GOAT debates, NFL MVP opinions or any other take a user may want to share, can do so on this website.

 ## The app itself